 This is a high-level overview of trust stores (also called certificate stores) and a list of commonly used trust stores and settings.

 - What is a trust store?

 - What are the most commonly used trust stores?

-- How do I see which Federal PKI certificate policies are trusted by Adobe?
+- What Federal PKI certificate policies are trusted by Adobe and how do I see them?

 What is a trust store?

 There are millions of identity certificates issued to people and devices around the world.
 Certificates constantly change as some are revoked and others are issued—far too many for your computer to maintain an up-to-date list.

 Instead, a trust store (a list of trusted root certificates) is maintained.
 When you are presented with a person or device certificate from a PIV credential, website, email, or some other digital item, your operating system or application will check to see whether the certificate has a valid path to one of the trusted root certificates in its trust store.

 What are the most commonly used trust stores?

 Operating systems, browsers, and some commercial software use trust stores to verify whether a certificate with which you are being presented should be trusted.

 Here are some common trust stores.
 If the Federal Common Policy CA (FCPCA) (i.e., COMMON) root certificate is included in a trust store and distributed by default, the Includes FCPCA (COMMON)? column below will say Yes.

 |Microsoft Trusted Root Certificate Program||Yes (COMMON removal pending)||No||Microsoft Management Console||Windows OS, Internet Explorer Browser, Outlook||http://aka.ms/RootCert|